-The College encourages victims of Sexual Misconduct to talk to somebody about what happened so victims can get the support they need and so the College can respond appropriately.
+The College encourages victims of Sexual Misconduct to talk to somebody about what happened so victims can get the support they need and so that the College can respond appropriately.
 Different employees on campus have different abilities to maintain a victim's confidentiality:

-- Some employees (Counseling Employees) are required to maintain near complete confidentiality; talking to them is sometimes called a "privileged communication." - Some employees (Responsible Employees) are required to report all of the details of an incident (including the identities of both the victim and the alleged perpetrator) to the Title IX Coordinator.
-A report to these employees (called "Responsible Employees") constitutes a report to the College and generally obligates the College to investigate the incident and take appropriate steps to address the situation. - Other employees (employees that are neither Counseling Employees or Responsible Employees) may talk to a victim in confidence, and report to the College that an incident occurred without revealing any personally identifying information.
-Disclosures to these employees will not necessarily trigger a College investigation into an incident against the victim's wishes.
+- Some employees (Counseling Employees) are required to maintain near complete confidentiality; talking to them is sometimes called a "privileged communication." - All other employees (Required Reporters) are required to report all of the details of an incident (including the identities of both the complainant and respondent) to the Title VII/IX Coordinator.
+A report to these employees (called "Required Reporters") constitutes a report to the College.

-This policy is intended to make all persons, including students and their parents, if appropriate, aware of the various means of reporting and confidential policies available to them - so they can make informed choices about where to turn should they become a victim of Sexual Violence and so they will know how to report any problems which may subsequently arise.
+This policy is intended to make all persons, including students and their parents, if appropriate, aware of the various means of reporting and confidential policies available to them - so they can make informed choices about where to turn should they or their students become a victim of Sexual Misconduct and so they will know how to report any problems which may subsequently arise.